T-Pain discography

-The discography of T-Pain, an American rapper and singer, consists of six studio albums, one compilation album, one soundtrack album, one instrumental album, seven mixtapes, 21 singles and nineteen music videos.
+The discography of American singer T-Pain consists of seven studio albums, one compilation album, one soundtrack album, one instrumental album, seven mixtapes, 21 singles and nineteen music videos.

 On December 6, 2005, his debut studio album Rappa Ternt Sanga debuted at number 33 on the US Billboard 200.
 Both singles, "I'm Sprung" and "I'm 'n Luv (Wit a Stripper)", peaked in the top ten on the US Billboard Hot 100.
 After that, he collaborated with fellow rapper E-40 and singer Kandi Burruss on the single "U and Dat", which peaked at number 13 in the United States.
 In 2007, his second album, titled Epiphany (2007), debuted at number 1 in the United States.
 The lead single "Buy U a Drank (Shawty Snappin')" peaked at number 1 in the United States, the follow-up single "Bartender" peaked at number 5, and "Church" was released as the album's third single.
 During 2007, T-Pain made several guest appearances on songs by other performing artists, the most commercially successful of these being "Low" by Flo Rida, which peaked at number 1 in the United States and on several national singles charts worldwide.

 In November 2008, T-Pain released his third studio album, Three Ringz which debuted at number 4 in the United States.
 Three singles were released from the album: "Chopped 'n' Skrewed", "Can't Believe It", and "Freeze".
 In 2008, T-Pain appeared on several other singles by other performing artists, including "Got Money" by Lil Wayne, "The Boss" by Rick Ross, and "One More Drink" by Ludacris.
 T-Pain's fourth studio album, Revolver, was released in December 2011.
 The album was preceded by the release of the promotional singles "Take Your Shirt Off", "Reverse Cowgirl", and "Rap Song", as well as the single "Booty Wurk (One Cheek at a Time)", which attained mixed success on worldwide charts.
 On May 4, 2011, T-Pain released a mixtape, PrEVOLVEr, in promotion of the album.
 The first official single from Revolver was "Best Love Song", which features Chris Brown.
 The album's second single was "5 O'Clock", which features Wiz Khalifa and Lily Allen.
 The album's third single was "Turn All the Lights On", which features Ne-Yo.

 After years of scrapped singles and project name changes, T-Pain's fifth studio album Oblivion was released November 17, 2017.